Moguri/BlenderPanda/docs/getting_started.rst

 A quick explanation of some of the files:

 *.pman*
     An INI file that contains settings for your project.
     This file in the root of your project directory is also how BlenderPanda detects a project.
     BlenderPanda provides a GUI front-end to the settings in this file.

 *assets*
     The default directory to place source assets (e.g., blend files, images, etc.) to be converted.
     The location of the assets directory can be modified in ``.pman``.
+    **Files must be placed in this directory to be converted by BlenderPanda.**

 *game/blenderpanda*
     A module that BlenderPanda uses to hook into your game code to provide features such as auto-building.
     There should be no need to edit the files in this directory.

 *game/main.py*
     This is the entry point of your Panda3D application.
     You can do whatever you want with this file, but for the best experience, you should keep the ``blenderpanda`` initialization.

 *game/assets*
     While not initially created, this is the default export directory.
     When building a project, all converted/built files will be put here.
     This directory is created automatically as part of the build step and should not be put under version control.

 When BlenderPanda detects a project, the render properties are updated: